 Since the commencement of operations on-site in 2003, visual landscaping has progressively been undertaken.
 This landscaping was initiated by the previous owners of the MPO and has been subsequently continued by MACH Energy.
-The existing landscape treatment which has occurred to date is presented on Figure 5 and includes:
+The existing landscape treatment which has occurred to date is presented on Figure 12 and includes:

-- tree screen planting along key roads with views of the MPO such as Kayuga Road and Dorset Road (Plates 1 - 4); - screen planting along MPO controlled land east of the site and west of Kayuga Road; - screen planting along MPO controlled land immediately east of the Eastern Out of Pit Emplacement and within ML 1645; - construction of buildings within the MIA which have been subject to visual treatment (Section 5.4) (Plates 5 and 6); - implementation of visual bunding/screen planting along Wybong Road on the southern edge of the MPO (Plate 7); and - targeted replanting of previously planted tree screening areas.
+- tree screen infill planting along key roads with views of the MPO such as Kayuga Road and Dorset Road (Plates 1 - 4); - tree planting along the main MPO site entrance, access road, operations office carpark and infrastructure areas (Rail Loop 2 Train Load-Out); - screen planting along MPO controlled land east of the site and west of Kayuga Road; - screen planting along MPO controlled land immediately east of the Eastern Out of Pit Emplacement and within ML 1645; - construction of buildings within the MIA which have been subject to visual treatment (Section 5.4) (Plates 5 and 6); - implementation of visual bunding/screen planting along Wybong Road on the southern edge of the MPO (Plate 7); and targeted replanting of previously planted tree screening areas.MACH Energy implements accelerated progressive rehabilitation of the existing waste rock emplacement to minimise the potential extent and duration of visual effects of the MPO.
+The effectiveness of the progressive rehabilitation strategy is demonstrated on Figure 13.